codio/site/source/docs/ide/boxes/installsw/box-parts.html.md

 full_width: true
 ---

+### For G2 (second generation) Boxes

+These new Boxes provide full `sudo` (root) access, which means you no longer need to use the Box Parts package management system to install software.
+Instead, you can use the [apt](https://help.ubuntu.com/community/AptGet/Howto) package manager, which provides thousands of software packages that are maintained by the Ubuntu community.

+See also [Stacks](/docs/dashboard/stacks/listing/) where you can create new Projects and Boxes from pre existing Stack libraries.

+As of June 2015 a subscription is required to install software packages.
+Existing users are not affected.

+#### Install Software tab
+We are currently rolling out packages for G2 Boxes to install software packages onto a Codio Box.
+You can access these from the `Tools->Install software` menu item.
+This allows you to perform the following actions

+- search for packages
+- install packages onto your Box

+#### Autostarting
+Services that require to be stared will auto start on installation.

+You can manually start, stop and restart services using the following terminal commands:

+$ sudo service <package-name> start
+$ sudo service <package-name> stop
+$ sudo service <package-name> restart

+### For G1 (first generation) Boxes

+> **DEPRECATION NOTICE**
+>
+> This section only concerns G1 (first generation) Boxes.
+For G2 Boxes, Box Parts is not available, and you should use the [apt](https://help.ubuntu.com/community/AptGet/Howto) package manager.
+>
+> We are currently rolling out a new generation of Codio Boxes that will provide far greater power and control for you, as well as improved stability.
+These new Boxes provide full `sudo` (root) access, which means you no longer need to use the Box Parts package management system to install software.
+Instead, you can use the [apt](https://help.ubuntu.com/community/AptGet/Howto) package manager, which provides thousands of software packages that are maintained by the Ubuntu community.
+>
+> Second generation projects and stacks are identified with a `G2` label, and we will be gradually updating all our Certified Stacks, Packs and Units to use the G2 platform.

 Codio provides a rich set of so-called Box Parts that are very rapidly installable packages that can be installed either using our Install Software screen (`Tools->Install software` menu item) or via the command line.

 See also [Stacks](/docs/dashboard/stacks/listing/) where you can create new Projects and Boxes from pre existing Stack libraries.